PowerShell/DscResources/Naming.md

 calling out Issues, or assist in documenting new quality baselines, see [high quality DSC resource guidelines](HighQualityModuleGuidelines.md)

-## Active
+## Module Naming

-The "x" prefix designates a branch of a project that is under active development.
-Frequent releases are to be expected and major releases that include [breaking changes](Contributing.md##breaking-changes) can be expected to occur.
-A project might always have an Active branch, and make Active branch releases to the [PowerShell Gallery](http://www.powershellgallery.com) using the "x" prefix while also having branches in other categories (such as Stable).
-New projects might only have an Active release, so they will choose to have the "Master" branch as the Active branch until the maintainer decides otherwise.

-The [HQRM](HighQualityModuleGuidelines.md) tag can be applied to Active branch releases if all guidelines are met.
-In other words, a developer of a DSC Resource can meet all the requirements for HQRM in the Active branch and continue with frequent releases, as long as the releases always meet the community guidelines.
+When possible, a DSC resource can be combined with PowerShell functions in a single module.
+The module is scoped to a scenario and exports commands for general use as well as DSC resources to declaratively manage the same components.

+If no module exists within the scope of the scenario, there is no need to append a special identifier in the name.
+The module should include the metadata tag "DSC Resource" to clearly identify it in the [gallery](http://powershellgallery.com).

-## Stable
+## Dsc Suffix

-These modules have no prefix, but they are suffixed with "DSC".
-The "DSC" suffix indicates a branch of a project that is the Stable release (likely named the "Master" branch).
-A contributor that releases a resource to the [PowerShell Gallery](http://www.powershellgallery.com) with the "DSC" suffix is indicating to the public that the code is ready to be consumed in a production environment.
-Less frequent releases are to be expected especially across major version releases.

-The same project will likely have releases to the Gallery from both Active and Stable branches, and both could include the [HQRM](HighQualityModuleGuidelines.md) tag if all guidelines are met.

-*Note:* it is best practice to download (save) and review any code from a public gallery or project site before use in a production environment.
+When creating a module for DSC resources that will be paired with an existing PowerShell module, the best approach is to combine the original module name with the suffix "Dsc".
+This clearly identifies intent to align with the existing module.

+Even with the "Dsc" suffix,
+the module should include the metadata tag "DSC Resource" to clearly identify it in the [gallery](http://powershellgallery.com).

 ## High Quality Resource Module

-The community reviews modules [submitted to the community call](CommunityAgenda.md) in order to determine if they meet the quality bar.
+The community reviews modules [submitted to the community call](CommunityAgenda.md) in order to determine if they meet an agreed-upon level of quality.
 These modules follow the [high quality DSC resource guidelines](HighQualityModuleGuidelines.md).
 This means the module strictly meets the community governed requirements for development of a DSC resource.

+HQRM should be viewed as adherence to best practices and can be included as a tag throughout the entire life of development as long as the guidelines are followed.
+It is not an "end state", and is unrelated to [supportability](Supportability.md).

-Modules that have been reviewed by the community and meet the bar will be listed on this folder of the DSC Resources repository and should be tagged in their module manifest with "HQRM" so they are easily discovered in the Gallery.
+Modules that meet HQRM requirements should be tagged in their module manifest with "HQRM" in addition to the metdata tag "DSC Resource" so both properties can be easily discovered in the [gallery](http://powershellgallery.com).

+## (Deprecated) Experimental

+When DSC was originally introduced, it was communicated that new modules should be prefixed with an "x" to help identify that the work might not be suitable for use in a production environment.

+The community has now matured and guidelines exist to hold project maintainers accountable through the use of CI process where tests are required and the results are publicly available.
+Anyone that would like to evaluate the quality of a module can view the project documentation, code, tests, and test results, to understand if the work is suitable for their environment.

+The "x" prefix is no longer required.
+Resources that include the prefix are free to deprecate the convention going forward.

+The existing work will remain available in the [gallery](http://powershellgallery.com) so there is no risk to existing Configurations.
+For Configurations that use modules that include an "x", see the project sites for communication from the maintainers about when a name change could occur.

 ## (Deprecated) Community Created

+Similar to the "x" prefix,
-At the launch of DSC,
-we requested that people contributing their own DSC resources prefix it with "c".
+at the launch of DSC there was communication that people contributing their own DSC resources prefix it with "c".
 This was because the resource modules were distributed via TechNet.
 Since we have moved to GitHub, this requirement is no longer valid.
-You might still see a few cResources in the wild but they hopefully will be updated to use an "x" in future releases.

 ## Versioning